chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/querying-collections/full-text-search.md

 {% Tab label="go" %}

-The `WithWhereDocumentGet` and `WithWhereDocumentQuery` options filter records based on their document content.
+The `WithWhereDocument` option filters records based on their document content.

 We support full-text search with `Contains` and `NotContains`.
 We also support regex pattern matching with `Regex` and `NotRegex`.